 Click on the link below to see our pupil premium strategy.

-Click on the link below to see how we plan to spend our pupil premium funding over the next academic year.
+Click on the link below to see how we spent our pupil premium funding last year.

 When is our Pupil Premium strategy reviewed?

 Our pupil premium strategy will be reviewed in July every year, with a mid-year budget review in February.

 Is my child eligible for Pupil Premium Funding?

 In September 2014, the Government introduced ‘Universal Free School Meals’ for all children in Reception, Year 1 and Year 2.
 However, it is important that parents/carers of children in these year groups still apply (through completing a very short form!) for free school meals if they think that they may be eligible, so that the school receives pupil premium funding for them.

 If you would like to find out more about whether your child may be eligible for Pupil Premium funding, please speak enquire via the school office.